JKurzer/Snidewider/README.md

 # Snidewider

 *A library of text feature detectors for use in detecting, characterizing, and grouping AI text.
-A sample HBG model is provided*
+A sample HBG model is provided.*

 Detecting AI-generated text **at scale** and **reliably** is best done with deep learners, especially attentional transformers.
 However, much of the structure of humans text is only visible at the character level.
 Token-based learning captures much of this through second-order effects, but this is expensive, slow, and incomplete.
 The ~260 feature detectors and summary statistics in Snidewinder are designed to augment and annotate text to provide visibility into this deep structure.